In the rolling hills of the Western Highlands, Watertown is a north-western suburb of the city of Waterbury.

 The largest natural lake in Connecticut is within an easy drive to the north-west in Litchfield.

-Covering 947 acres, Bantam Lake comes into its own in the summer, when families flock to its two public beaches, at Sandy Beach and Morris Town Beach.
+Covering 947 acres, Bantam Lake comes into its own in the summer.
+In these months families flock to its two public beaches, at Sandy Beach and Morris Town Beach.

-Come to swim, laze on the sand, take picnics, go camping, cook out in the open air and take part in a variety of water sports.
+These are my local go-tos for swimming, lazing on the sand, picnics, camping, cooking out in the open air, and taking part in a variety of water sports.

 11. Bantam Cinema